 The Animal Project, available online

-10. The Nail Social
+5. The Nail Social

 We’ll admit, we love The Nail Social at Haji Lane.
 The salon is run by the same folks behind The Social Space.
-It offers manicure, pedicure and foot massage services by underprivileged women.
+It offers manicures, pedicures and foot massage services by underprivileged women.
 These ladies are hired and trained for a chance to pick up a useful skill and gain self-sufficiency.
 Their work is amazing, the nail polish used is non-toxic.
 We’re big fans of their fantastic service and the personal screens that allow a bit of a movie binge while you get your nails done!

-11. Anothersole
+6. Anothersole

 We’re huge fans of this homegrown brand!
 And not just because its light leather shoes are, hands down, the comfiest we’ve ever worn.
 (Seriously, try them on and you’ll see what we’re talking about – it’s like walking on clouds.)
-Anothersole’s Buy1Feed1 initiative is a pledge to use 10% of its profits to support children in need.
+Anothersole’s #Buy1Feed1 initiative is a pledge to use 10% of its profits to support children in need.
 So when you invest in a pair, you’re helping the company provide food supplies and support underfunded orphanages.

-14. Seeds Cafe
+7. Seeds Cafe

 Rainbow Centre wants to empower persons with developmental disabilities and provide them with an inclusive environment to develop skills.
 Seeds Cafe at its Margaret Drive campus is one of its initiatives.
 Here’s where you can check out the social space that offers F&B training opportunities to young people with these disabilities.
 Grab a nice cuppa while you’re here, or participate in one of the many workshops and events.

-Seeds Cafe, 501 Margaret Drive, Singapore 149306
+Seeds Cafe, #01-K1, 501 Margaret Drive, Singapore 149306

 There you have it; all the social enterprises in Singapore to support!